 Is it a mere coincidence that the late Steve Jobs defined Apple employees as pirates, even raising a pirate flag with the Apple logo as the pirate eyepatch?
 It is better, said Jobs, to be a pirate than join the navy.
 In the 1999 movie Pirates of Silicon Valley, Jobs accused Bill Gates of ripping him off by producing the Microsoft Windows mouse-based graphical user interface.
 Gates, the wealthiest person on earth, memorably said to his outraged fellow pirate Steve Jobs: “we both had this rich neighbor named Xerox and I broke into his house to steal the TV set and found out that you had already stolen it.”
 Ironically Jobs loved to quote Picasso’s comment: “Good artists copy.
 Great artists steal.”
 So do great pirates.

 Titus was a first-century go-getter.
-He reminds me of my father, Ted Hird, who always gets the job done.
+He reminds me of my late father, Ted Hird, who always got the job done.
 At one of my father’s retirements, his company, Microtel, gave him a statue of a horse in memory of my father’s billing the company for a dead horse.
 Working in Newfoundland for three months with the snowy roads sometimes impassible, my father hired a farmer’s horse to drag the telecommunications equipment up the hill.
 The microwave tower was finally finished, but the horse died.
 Titus-like leaders make things happen against impossible odds.

 If the toxic Cretan pirates can become healthy, anyone can become healthy, even North Americans.
 Dr. Brene Brown, whose TED talk has been seen by over sixteen million people, said that we in North America “are the most we are the most in-debt, obese, addicted and medicated adult cohort in (our) history.”
 In an age of many regrets, Titus is a symbol of hope for healthy leadership in the twenty-first century.
 With the huge global changes happening, the need for healthy leaders like Titus has never been greater.
 A key solution to our North American toxicity is rediscovering Titus, the epitome of integrated healthy leadership.
 Titus planted significantly healthy communities by identifying and training indigenous leaders in every one of the over hundred Cretan cities.
 The book of Titus gives you the keys to healthy communities, healthy families and healthy lives.